erxes/erxes/docs/docs/developer/ubuntu.md

 ## Running erxes

 :::caution
-Please make sure you have to change your directory as erxes/cli.
+Please make sure you have to change your directory to erxes/cli.
 :::

-8. Одоо фолдерийн замаа сольж erxes фолдер луугаа орно.
+8. Go back to erxes folder using following command.

 ```
 cd ../erxes
 ```

-9. Switch a federation branch by using following command
+9. Switch a federation branch by using following command.

 ```
 git checkout federation
 ```

-10. In erxes directory, Install node modules by using following command:
+10. In erxes folder, Install node modules by using following command.

 ```
 yarn install
 ```

-11. Install pm2 by using following command:
+11. Install pm2 by using following command.

 ```
 sudo npm install -g pm2